 The e-ink display on non-tablet Kindles is at its best in bright sunlight, and is much easier on the eyes after reading for a few hours than any computer screen.

-For reasons of bulk, battery life and visibility, therefore, the tablet-based Fire and software-only Kindle versions are not ideal for regular travellers.
+For reasons of bulk, battery life, and screen visibility, therefore, the tablet-based Fire and software-only Kindle versions aren’t ideal for regular travelers.

 For us the reason is simple: free mobile web browsing around the world.